ajaypendyala/Library_Rails_App/README.md

    e.
 Admin can also change the status of a room i.e., she/he can book or release a room on behalf of a library member. ( Admin -> Nav -> Bookings -> Add new)

    f.
-View the booking history of a room
+View the booking history of a room ( Admin -> Nav -> rooms -> click 'eye symbol' next to the room details)

    g.
 Delete a room from the system